 "For Sersi, for instance — and if there was a lead in this ensemble, it is Sersi, it is Gemma Chan — we looked at and read all sorts of women for that part," he explained.
 "And ended up really believing that Gemma was best for it."

 Chan previously played an entirely different character in the MCU, taking a secondary villain role in 2019's Captain Marvel as Minn-Erva, and admitted she was surprised to be brought back in such a different capacity.

-Sersi is an empathetic member of the Eternals who has an affection for the human race and a millennia-spanning love story with Ikaris, to be played by Bodyguard star Richard Madden.
+Sersi is shown to have a true affection for the human race, while she has also shared a millennia-spanning love story with Ikaris, to be played by Bodyguard star Richard Madden.

 The character may appear Superman-esque to some viewers, with his all-encompassing powers of strength, flight and shooting laser beams from his eyes, among other abilities.

-“It’s brilliant,” Madden told EW.
+“It’s brilliant,” Madden said in another interview with EW.
 “It’s been about 10 years since we’ve worked together, I think.
 So we’ve moved on a bit onto different things, so I’m really excited to get back on set.”